-It is important that students remain up to date on readings and are prepared to weigh-in during discussions.
+It is important that students remain up to date on readings and are prepared to weigh in during discussions.

-I will post, from time-to-time, a few additional articles, videos, reports or studies that are relevant to that week's topic.
-These materials are mandatory; students are expected to attentively read and watch those materials as part of that week's assignment.
-These materials will be included in quizzes and examinations.
+I will periodically post a few additional articles, videos, reports, or studies relevant to that week's topic.
+These materials are mandatory; students are expected to read and watch them attentively as part of that week's assignment.
+They will also be included in quizzes and examinations.